Welcome to a new school year! We are all looking forward to another successful year of learning and growing.

 Field Trips/Overnight Class Trips

-At the beginning of the school year, parents/guardians are asked to sign an online Field Trip Permission form included with Back-to-School forms that covers the entire year of field trips.
-Faculty will inform parents/guardians of each upcoming field trip, and if a parent/guardian would prefer that their student not attend, they must notify the homeroom teacher/advisor of that preference.
+At the beginning of the school year, parents/guardians are asked to sign an online field trip permission form included with Back-to-School Forms that covers the entire year of field trips.
+Faculty will inform parents/guardians of each upcoming field trip.
+If a parent would prefer their student not attend, they must inform the homeroom teacher/advisor of that preference.
 Heilicher arranges bus transportation for our field trips unless it is within walking distance.

 Overnight Class Trips

 Overnight class trips occur in the 6th and 8th grades.
-Families are asked to pay for these school trips separately from tuition.
-In keeping with the Heilicher’s value of inclusivity, it is our desire to have all students at these grade levels attend trips regardless of ability to pay.
 To encourage independence of our adolescent students, overnight trips are chaperoned by our staff, faculty, and other appropriately vetted adults (not parents/guardians or other family members).